miquelvir/lsds-2026/projects/2-mapreduce/README.md

 ### [L5Q5] [10 marks] Balancing work (***)

 Right now, we send tasks to workers immediately.
 If there are many tasks, the workers could be overwhelmed.
-Instead, have each worker work on at most 3 tasks at the same time.
+Instead, have each worker work on at most 1 task at the same time.
 If all workers are full, wait until they become available to send more tasks to them.

 ### [L5Q6] [15 marks] Persisting jobs (***)